‘Big Brother Canada 2017’: Spoilers Reveal ‘BBCAN 5’ Week 2 HOH, Nomination Plan

 As for the new Big Brother Canada HOH, live feed spoilers reveal that Demetres, who was at risk of being evicted week 1, won the week 2 HOH competition and now finds himself in power.

 Demetres has vocally made it known he is no fan of Canada’s current heavyweight boxing champion and fellow new player Dillon Carman, and has been scheming with some of the other houseguests to get Dillon out.
+According to Big Brother Network, Demetres spoke with fellow houseguests Ika Wong and Bruno Ielo, both veteran players, about his plans.

 Demetres said he definitely plans to nominate Dillon for eviction, and also relayed that either Jackie McCurrach or Emily Hawkin, both fellow newbies, would sit beside the boxing champ on the chopping block.
 Big Brother Network reports that Bruno emphasized to Demetres that Jackie should be up for eviction because she is more athletic, which makes her a bigger physical threat to win the upcoming Power of Veto (POV) competition.
 If she did so, this would likely result in Demetres nominations changing as she would most certainly remove herself from the block.